SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ### The Database

 People are way less reliable than you think.
 EVERYONE.
+Even me.
 Even you.
 When everyone's running around in a flurry, and dealing with dozens of people a week, things get messed up all the time.
 I've seen this happen every single year of my 4 years in the debsoc.
 Errors are incredibly common, and it's incredibly challenging to build a resilient, fault-tolerant system with multiple checks.
 The Debsoc constantly misses out on people due to system errors or people forgetting to add people.
 We've met people months after recruitments who told us they weren't on the round 2 list and asked why.
 We sobbed internally and asked them to apply again this year.
 Ansh was a friend of mine even before Debsoc.
 When he and I texted, he found out that he wasn't on the list, and I rectified that.
 Nahush was missed out due to a system error and only because Nahush texted Bharath in sem 2 was Nahush able to come to informal recruitments.
 This is unfortunately way more common than you may think.
 Errors scale with size.
 I don't know how many more times I'll repeat myself because I get very emotionally heated when talking about this stuff.